Govindrm7/Tech_Company_Site_Small_Scale/README.md

    - Applied CSS styling to enhance the visual appeal of the pages, ensuring a pleasing user experience.

 5. **Git Repository Upload**
-   - Uploaded the assignment onto a Git repository.
+   - Uploaded the Project onto a Git repository.
-   - Included a README file, explaining the assignment details comprehensively.
+   - Included a README file, explaining the Project details comprehensively.
    - Added a `.gitignore` file to exclude `node_modules` from version control.

 ## Additional Points